Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 7. Decide on what type of venue (restaurant, banquet space, or another fun locale).

-8. Search and narrow your venue list and arrange for a site visit.
+8. Search and narrow your venue list and arrange a site visit.

-9. Book a venue as close as possible to the rehearsal location to minimize travel time.
+9. Book a venue close to the rehearsal location to minimize travel time.

 10. Plan the rehearsal dinner menu only after settling your wedding dinner menu first to avoid duplicate items on both menus.